ToniEstarlich/Nihongo-Quest/README.md

 - practice with flashcards so that I can memorize Japanese vocabulary more effectively.
 - take quizzes so that I can test my knowledge and receive feedback instantly.
 - explore manga and cultural sections so that learning Japanese feels fun and immersive.
 - the website to be responsive so that I can use it easily on desktop, tablet, and mobile devices.
+- translate and add words to design my own flashcards, and add words with images in the “Add Image” section to enhance my learning.

 ---